benmclaren/personal-site/ben_personal_site/content/articles/anagrams.md

 If we have an array of strings we want to turn them into multiple grouped arrays.
 We need to write a method that groups them into anagram groups and returns the array of groups.

-1. First lets define an array which takes one parameter which we will call words.
+1. First lets define a method which takes one parameter which we will call words.

 ```ruby
 def group_anagrams(words)